 Introduction

 The past decade has witnessed a plethora of studies examining the impact of social media use on daily lives (e.g., Boyd & Ellison, 2007; Kross et al., 2013; Valkenburg, 2022).
 For example, more than 80 meta-analyses and reviews have examined the impact of social media use on psychological well-being and mental health (Orben, 2020).
-By comparison however, much less work has investigated the impact of social media use on physical health.
+By comparison however, much less work has investigated the impact of social media use on health-relevant biology.
 This is surprising given the importance of physical health and the recent public dialogue on the potentially harmful effects of social media use (e.g., the Guardian, 2021).
 The goal of the present research is to begin addressing this knowledge gap.
-Specifically, we examine how social media use is associated with a biological process critical to physical health, namely, systemic inflammation—a potent driver of chronic illnesses such as cardiovascular diseases, Type 2 diabetes, and multiple cancers (see Kiecolt-Glaser et al., 2010).
+Specifically, we examine how social media use is associated with a biological process that influences physical health, namely, systemic inflammation—a potent driver of chronic illnesses such as cardiovascular diseases, Type 2 diabetes, and multiple cancers (see Kiecolt-Glaser et al., 2010).

-Inflammation as Physical Health Indicator
+Physical Health implications of Inflammation

 Inflammation, a form of activation of the immune system, is a key biological process that affects physical health (Fagundes & Way, 2014).
-Whereas acute, local inflammation promotes healing by facilitating in destroying viruses and pathogens, systemic (i.e., chronic, low-grade) inflammation may have detrimental health consequences by affecting many health-relevant systems in the body (Bennett et al., 2018), including the brain (Couzin-Frankel, 2010).
+Whereas acute, local inflammation promotes healing by facilitating elimination of viruses and pathogens, chronic, systemic, low-grade inflammation may have detrimental health consequences by affecting many health-relevant systems in the body (Bennett et al., 2018), including the brain (Couzin-Frankel, 2010).
 While multiple biomarkers in the blood have been used to assess inflammation, the most commonly used biomarker is C-Reactive Protein (CRP).
 Elevated CRP is associated with increased risk of cardiovascular disease (Emerging Risk Factors Collaboration, 2010), and can predict multiple forms of cancer, including lung, breast, and prostate cancers (Michels et al., 2021), Type 2 diabetes (Pradhan et al., 2001), and earlier mortality (Ni et al., 2020).
-Thus, the broad health consequences of inflammation make it an important indicator or risk marker of physical health.
+Thus, the broad health consequences of inflammation suggest that it is an important biological pathway that can influence make it an important indicator or risk marker of physical health.
 Importantly, recent research indicates that inflammation can also be elevated by factors such as psychological stress, poor diet, inactivity, and sleep deprivation (Furman et al., 2019).
 In line with this, several studies have investigated inflammation in the context of understanding how various psychosocial and socio-environmental factors (e.g., stress, socioeconomic status, inequality) can contribute to the development of chronic diseases or mortality (see Li et al., 2017; Singh-Manoux et al., 2017).
-Thus, for our purpose, inflammation is an excellent starting point to study the potential physical health effects of social media use.
+Thus, for our purpose, inflammation is an excellent starting point to study the potential biological effects of social media use.

 Social Media Use and Inflammation